gatsbyjs/gatsby/packages/gatsby-plugin-sitemap/README.md

 See the `changefreq` and `priority` fields?
 Those will be the same for every page, no matter how important or how often it gets updated.
 They will most likely be wrong.
 But wait, there's more, in their [docs](https://support.google.com/webmasters/answer/183668?hl=en) Google says:

 > - Google ignores `<priority>` and `<changefreq>` values, so don't bother adding them.
-> - Google reads the `<lastmod>` value, but if you misrepresent this value, we will stop reading it.
+> - Google reads the `<lastmod>` value, but if you misrepresent this value, Google will stop reading it.

 You really want to customize this plugin config to include an accurate `lastmod` date.
 Checkout the [example](#example) for an example of how to do this.